ladylavender/LandComp/README.md

 #> 2                      16 3.422409 0.5394512
 ```

-For further information and examples, see both `?LandComp` and
+For further information and examples, see both the vignette of the
-`vignette("LandComp")` after installing the package.
+package and `?LandComp` after installing the package.
-Note, if you would like to view the vignette from R using the command
+Note, if you would like to view the vignette from R using the code
 `vignette("LandComp")`, you should install the package using the
 following command: